ucopacme/start-here/one_day_workshops/cloudformation_awscli.rst

-Build a CloudFormation Stack based off your CloudFormation Template
+Step 4) Build a CloudFormation Stack based off your CloudFormation Template
 -------------------------------------------------------------------

-Now that we have modified the CloudFormation Template to be specific you you.
+Now that we have modified the CloudFormation Template to be specific to  you.
 Let's create our stack.

 The command needed to create the CloudFormation stack is: **aws cloudformation create-stack**